jmilamwalters/pm_bot/README.md

 Then:

-* Set a timer, which after passage of sixty minutes:
+* Set a timer, and after passage of sixty minutes:
-* Scrapes the issue's comments; and
+* Ensure the issue still exists and that it has not been closed;
-* Determines whether the assigned developer has added a new comment;
+* Ensure that the current issue was recently self-assigned;
+* Ensure no new comments have been added by the developer who self-assigned the issue;

 Provided: